-Stockland has prepared these Design Guidelines to guide house design at Pallara.
+Stockland has prepared these Design Essentials to guide house design at Pallara.

-The Design Guidelines should be read in conjunction with the QLD Development Code, which applies for this development site.
+The Design Essentials should be read in conjunction with the QLD Development Code (QDC), which applies for this development site.

-To ensure a smooth design review process, please pass this document to your designer/builder to that a 'Home Design Package' can be prepared for endorsement by Stockland.
-This package must include a Site Plan (1:200); Floor Plans, Elevations, Sections (1:100); and External colours and materials selection.
+To ensure a smooth design review process, please pass this document to your designer/builder to ensure that a 'Home Design Package' can be prepared for endorsement by Stockland.
+This package must include a Site Plan (1:200), Floor Plan, Elevation Plans, Section Plan (1:100), External Colour Selections, Landscaping, Fencing and Retaining Wall Detail Plans.

-The key steps in the Approval process are outlined in the following chart (below).
+The key steps in the Approval Process are outlined as follows:

-Owner / Designer / Builder reviews the local planning requirements and the Pallara Design Essentials and Sales Contract
+Owner/Designer/Builder reviews the local planning requirements, the Pallara Design Essentials and Land Contract of Sale.

-Your home design can only be submitted via Stockland's i-scope website site: www.stockland-iscope.com.au, which also contains relevant project information under Reference Library.
-Any queries shouldbe directed to QLD Design on: Tel 07 3305 8600 Email: design@stockland.com.au
+Your home design can only be submitted online via Stockland's new builder portal: builderportal.stockland.com.au which also contains relevant project information.
+Any queries should be directed to QLD Design: Phone: 07 3305 8600 Email: design@stockland.com.au

-Owner / Designer / Builders obtains a Building Approval from an Accredited Building Certifier and proceeds to construction.
+Owner/Designer/Builder obtains a building approval from an accredited building certifier and proceeds to construction.